-Driving digital transformation requires organisations to modify existing structures, not merely replacing old business assets and capabilities.
-It involves reconstructing traditional organisations around digital operating principles, integrating traditional assets to address new challenges and pursue new opportunities.
+Driving digital transformation requires organizations to modify existing structures, not merely replacing old business assets and capabilities.
+It involves reconstructing traditional organizations around digital operating principles, integrating traditional assets to address new challenges and pursue new opportunities.
 To cross the digital divide, firms need to not just invest in technology but also develop data- and network-centric capabilities, apart from mind-set changes to put digital technologies to best use.
 For all of these requirements, a platform-based approach fits perfectly.

 Recent research by Innosight claims that at the current churn rate, 75% of the US S&P 500 will be replaced by 2027.
 I suspect that the digital approach will be a big factor in this.

 We at Sonata have seen our more proactive customers recognize the value of platforms and roll out initiatives to capitalize on the opportunity.
-The have included decisions to use emerging platform technology ecosystems from leading vendors to achieve an accelerated digitization of operations, as well as a choice to build custom social commerce platforms for new business models.
+They have included decisions to use emerging platform technology ecosystems from leading vendors to achieve an accelerated digitization of operations, as well as a choice to build custom social commerce platforms for new business models.

 If you’d like to know more about Sonata’s technology framework for platformation and the approaches for adoption, you can find it here